Medically Reviewed

 In the case of co-occurring disorders, integrated treatment is considered superior when compared to separate treatment for each disorder.9 This type of treatment takes both disorders into account.

-Impulse control disorders and drug or alcohol addiction may be treated with a variety of therapies within a treatment program.9
+Impulse control disorders and drug or alcohol addiction (or other types of addiction) may be treated with a variety of therapies within a treatment program.9

 • Cognitive behavioral therapy (CBT) is a widely used form of therapy that helps individuals to learn how to modify potentially detrimental thought patterns and behaviors.